4n0nymou3/cf-vless-config-builder/README_EN.md

 ### Protocols — VLESS and Trojan

-This tool supports both the VLESS and Trojan protocols on a single Worker.
-The Token (UUID) is used for VLESS authentication and the Password for Trojan authentication; the two operate completely independently, and changing either one in the Worker code only disables that specific protocol (exactly like how the Token behaved in earlier versions).
-The "Output Protocols" checkboxes in Step 3 determine which protocol(s) get configs (link, JSON, Sing-box, and Clash) built for you; the Worker code always supports both protocols, and toggling these checkboxes doesn't require redeploying the Worker.
+This tool supports both the VLESS and Trojan protocols on a single Worker or Pages project.
+The Token (UUID) is used for VLESS authentication and the Password for Trojan authentication; the two operate completely independently, and changing either one in the Worker/Pages code only disables that specific protocol (exactly like how the Token behaved in earlier versions).
+The "Output Protocols" checkboxes in Step 3 determine which protocol(s) get configs (link, JSON, Sing-box, and Clash) built for you; the Worker/Pages code always supports both protocols, and toggling these checkboxes doesn't require redeploying the Worker/Pages project.

 ### TLS Fingerprint